 Our approach builds on the scholarship of Arnold J. Zurcher and Rob Reich, who argue that unlike governments and private companies that often can’t risk investing in programs without proven metrics or short term results, foundations are relatively unencumbered.
 This makes them well-suited to “de-risk” solutions for public and private entities and help actualize the transformative social change our society needs.

 We strive to inspire the philanthropic sector to increase its willingness to take calculated risks on innovative ideas, embrace a learning and growth mindset, fund innovators and social entrepreneurs from non-majority backgrounds, and expand beyond short-term metrics to measure comprehensive impact.
 As a result, our work sets examples for how out-of the-box thinking can transform lives in a real, tangible way.

 We know that philanthropy doesn’t hold all the answers to addressing tough societal challenges.
 However, we believe that philanthropy is uniquely positioned to ask big questions of our society, and to bring together the right stakeholders to answer those questions.
 Our inquiry-driven approach to grantmaking is an iterative process of asking questions, systematically interrogating them, and applying our learnings to subsequents rounds of questioning.

 Our approach is grounded in the scientific method, and is inspired by our chairman and founder David Siegel’s approach to his life’s work.
 We ask questions that help us develop an informed hypothesis, support academic and field-work that uncovers evidence, track and interpret outcomes thoughtfully, and apply our findings in order to inform the next phase of inquiry.

-Right now, these are the questions that we are using to guide the grantmaking in each of our interest areas:
+These are the questions that we are using to guide the grantmaking in each of our interest areas.